yutamorisawa/UTS/CMC.md

-# Objectives and Problem Definition
+# 1 Objectives, List of Stakeholders and Problem Definition

 ## 1.1 Objectives